Energy Performance of Buildings

 Member States have two years from enforcement to transpose the directive into national law.

 The EPBD is a directive, meaning it sets goals that all EU countries must achieve, but each country can devise its own laws on how to reach these targets.
-It
+It allows member states to adapt measures to their specific national circumstances, ensuring flexibility in implementation.

 The EPBD is a directive, meaning it sets goals that all EU countries must achieve, but each country can devise its own laws on how to reach these targets.
-It
+It allows member states to adapt measures to their specific national circumstances, ensuring flexibility in implementation.

 General information